Verina Morton Jones: Urban League

 In 1911, Jones, along with Mary White Ovington, was part of a group of five Brooklynites who were active in the Urban League, which was the result of a merger between the Committee for Improving the Industrial Conditions of Negroes, the Committee on Urban Conditions among Negros, and the National League for the Protection of Colored Women.

 NAACP

 In 1913, Jones was elected to the board of directors of the National Association for the Advancement of Colored People (NAACP).
 She served on its executive committee until 1925.

 Hempstead

 In the 1920s Jones moved to Hempstead and established a medical practice.
 She joined other women in the community to organize the Harriet Tubman Community Club in 1928 and from 1933 to 1939 directed the settlement house.

 Personal life

 Jones was an Episcopalian.
+Her niece was Catharine Deaver Lealtad.
 She married Dr. Walter A. Morton in 1890 and gave birth to a son in 1892, Franklin W. Morton, who became an attorney.
 Walter A. Morton died in 1895.
 In 1901, Jones married Emory Jones (d.
 1927).
 She died on February 3, 1943, in Brooklyn.